-After launching an event-planning business in 1999, the Angles became the go-to caterers on the L.A. party circuit, and released their book Cocktail Parties with a Twist (Stewart, Tabori & Chang; $30) in 2002.
+After launching an event-planning business in 1999, Alexandra and her husband, Eliot, became the go-to caterers on the L.A. party circuit, and released a book, Cocktail Parties with a Twist (Stewart, Tabori & Chang), in 2002.
 The Angles have moved away from party planning, but they still bring style to gatherings at their home in Elysian Heights.
 Here they’ve created a fun, hassle-free Fourth of July party.

-• Lift the table.
+- Lift the table.
 To create an outdoor buffet, the Angles brought their dining room table outside and raised it 6 inches by placing the legs on stacks of books.
 “For a walk-around party, it’s better to have the table at bar height,” Alexandra says.
 “The guests can move comfortably around it and serve themselves.”

-• Jazz up the menu.
+- Jazz up the menu.
 “Don’t feel constrained by the typical July Fourth fare,” Alexandra says.
 “We are a country of people from many countries, so don’t hesitate to mix it up.”

-• Make edible center-pieces.
+- Make edible centerpieces.
 The Angles placed florist foam in square containers and put a candle in each.
 Then they pierced strawberries on bamboo skewers and poked them into the foam around the candles, so that guests could “pick” the berries during the party.